bevyengine/bevy_editor_prototypes/design-book/src/architecture.md

   - where are they stored?
   - how are they shared between projects?
   - how are they shared between team members?
+- can the Bevy editor play nicely with a hotpatched type definitions for things like components?